SRA 2: Variational Autoencoder Self-Representation Alignment for Efficient Diffusion Training: Introduction

 In this paper, we focus our solution on finding more suitable supervisory features, and in this process, we turn to a readily available resource: pre-trained Variational Autoencoders (VAEs).
 This may be a promising solution to addressing the aforementioned pain point.
 In the two-stage LDM, the pre-trained VAE in the first stage, having been trained on large-scale natural image datasets, possesses inherent feature encoding capabilities.
 It can be used for high-quality image reconstruction, thus ensuring that its encoded features encapsulate the image’s texture details, low-level structural patterns, and basic semantic information, as illustrated in Fig.~\ref{fig:pca}.
 Importantly, these VAE features are usually pre-extracted offline for training the diffusion models in the second stage; thus, they can be conveniently reused directly as our target built-in guidance at no extra cost.
 If we can leverage the prior information in VAE features to provide diffusion models with feature-rich, noise-free targets, we can thereby fundamentally help the model improve both optimization efficiency and generation quality.

-To address this, we propose introducing \underline{VAE} features for \underline{REP}resentation \underline{A}lignment (\textbf{\namex}), a lightweight intrinsic guidance framework for training diffusion transformer models.
+To address this, we propose \textbf{\namex}, a lightweight intrinsic guidance framework \textbf{that aligns VAE features for self-representation} during the training of diffusion transformer models.
 Specifically, it leverages off-the-shelf pre-trained VAE features to guide the intermediate layer representations of diffusion models.
 The intermediate diffusion latent feature is first passed through a projection layer to perform the nonlinear and dimension transformation of the feature space, and then aligned with the target VAE features.
 To achieve effective alignment, \name incorporates a simple yet efficient feature alignment loss, which minimizes the discrepancy between the diffusion model’s intermediate features and the VAE’s representations.
 With this simple design, \name keeps the overall training framework highly concise and lightweight as shown in Fig.~\ref{fig:paradigms}(d), eliminating the need for extra representative encoders (as in Fig.~\ref{fig:paradigms}(b)) or dual-model maintenance (as in Fig.~\ref{fig:paradigms}(c)) by directly reusing pre-extracted VAE features.
 Finally, we conduct extensive experiments to demonstrate the effectiveness of our \name by applying it to the recent diffusion transformer SiT~\cite{sit}.
 It achieves notable improvements in both generation quality and training convergence speed, while incurring zero additional guidance feature extraction cost and with only 4\% extra GFLOPs for feature alignment during the training process.

 The main contributions can be summarized as: \begin{itemize} \item We discover that the features of the pre-trained VAE, by virtue of their reconstruction property, inherently encode rich visual priors, which can serve as a readily available guidance source for diffusion transformer training. \item We propose \textbf{\namex}, a simple and lightweight built-in guidance framework that leverages off-the-shelf pre-trained VAE features to align diffusion transformer's intermediate representations, avoiding external model dependencies. \item On the ImageNet 256×256 benchmark, our proposed \name achieves notable improvements over the vanilla SiT and matches or surpasses the performance of methods with external model dependencies, while incurring zero additional cost for guidance feature extraction. \end{itemize}